dhirajpatra/python_flask_mysql_amp_small_app/readme.md

-# this is a very small application with Python Flask framework and AMP front end template
+# This is a very small application with Python Flask framework and AMP front end template

 Flask is a light weight frame work for Python.
 It is very fast to build and run.
 We have used flask, mysql as database and front end template with AMP.